bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

                   }

 If log_lengths is not given, the above defaults are used.
-The above indicates 5 logs will be retained in the list stored within logdata:devices, but 50 logs will be retained within logdata:elementattributes:<elementname>:<propertyname>:<devicename> where the property is a numbervector.
+The above indicates 5 logs will be retained in the redis stream of logdata:devices, but 50 logs will be retained within logdata:elementattributes:<elementname>:<propertyname>:<devicename> where the property is a numbervector.
 Thus a log of the last 50 numbers are stored, as a history of number changes is more likely to be useful.

 .. _property_atts:

 Property Attributes
 ^^^^^^^^^^^^^^^^^^^

-The keys attributes:<propertyname>:<devicename> each hold a hash table of attributes of the property.
+The keys attributes:<propertyname>:<devicename> each hold a dictionary of attributes of the property.
 For all properties this is:

     * device : name of device
     * name : name of property